 Rev. Rudra Dundzila, Associate Pastor for Community Ministry

 Rev. Rudra Dundzila serves as Professor of Comparative Religion and Humanities at Harry S. Truman College (City Colleges of Chicago), at Broadway & Wilson.
 A Chicago native, Rev. Rudra joined the Peoples Church staff in June 2016.
 For him, the religious goal is to love all, bar none; to become good in order to do good; and to make the world a better place for all.
 In other words, we love, grow, and serve.
 His spiritual journey has taken him through Christianity, Paganism, Hinduism, and Buddhism to Unitarian Universalism.
 He is an avid meditator and yoga practitioner, as well as teacher of both.
 “Loka Samasta Sukino Bhavantu!”
 (May all beings everywhere be happy and free!)
 Rev. Dundzila can be reached at rdundzila [at] uuma [dot] org.

-Jean Darling, Senior Minister
+Jean Darling, Minister Emerita

 I’m a born-and-raised Unitarian-Universalist, with a life-long love of peace and economic justice, and cut my teeth in the anti-war movement of the 1960s.
 My mother was a come-outer from a Southern fundamentalist family and loved wildflowers and the natural world; my dad was an atheist who loved science and history, and I embrace the gifts they both gave me.